Note on the Number of Almost Ordinary Triangles: Algorithmic aspects

-\subparagraph{Proof of Proposition~\ref{thm:reporting}.} Let $\L$ be the set of lines spanned by $X$.
+\subparagraph{Proof of Proposition~\ref{prop:reporting}.} Let $\L$ be the set of lines spanned by $X$.
 For every line $\ell \in \L$, let $I(\ell)$ denote the number of incidences of $\ell$ with points in $X$.

 In the first phase, the algorithm determines the counts $I(\ell)$ over all $\ell \in \L$ by using the standard point-line duality~\cite[Chap.~8]{BCKO08}, after computing the dual line arrangement.
-In this setting, the count $I(\ell)$, where $\ell =\ell(a,b)$ is the line spanned by $a,b \in X$, is equal to the degree of the vertex that is the intersection point of the dual lines $D(a)$ and $D(b)$.
+In this setting, the count $I(\ell(a,b))$ is equal to the number of lines incident to the intersection point of the dual lines $D(a)$ and $D(b)$.
 Since the dual line arrangement can be computed in $O(n^2)$ time, the first phase takes $O(n^2)$ time.
-Alternatively, computing $I(\ell)$ for all $\ell \in \L$ can be done by brute force in cubic time, working in the primal setting; this would also be fine and within the overall time complexity.
+Alternatively, computing $I(\ell)$ for all $\ell \in \L$ can be done by brute force in cubic time, working in the primal setting.

-In the second phase, the algorithm scans all triples $a,b,c$ of points in $X$; for each such triple it determines whether the lines $\ell(a,b)$, $\ell(b,c)$, and $\ell(c,a)$ are $\tau$-ordinary.
-If so, the triangle $\Delta{abc}$ is $\tau$-ordinary and, hence, is included in the output.
+In the second phase, the algorithm scans all triples $a,b,c$ of points in $X$; for each such triple it determines whether the lines $\ell(a,b)$, $\ell(b,c)$, and $\ell(c,a)$ are $\tau$-ordinary and distinct.
+If so, the triangle $\Delta{abc}$ is $\tau$-ordinary and thus included in the output.
 Duplicates can be easily filtered out.
 Since the number of triples is $O(n^3)$, the second phase, and thus the entire algorithm, takes $O(n^3)$ time.

 Note that for a set of $n$ points in general position, all ${n \choose 3}$ triangles are ordinary.
 Similarly, under broad conditions as in Theorem~\ref{thm:n/2-t}, the number of $\tau$-ordinary triangles is cubic when $\tau=17$.
 It follows that the algorithm is asymptotically optimal in the worst case.